 Media Management MBA: Requirements

-Graduates of the MBA in Media Management program must complete 12 three-credit courses, which include seven foundational courses (21 credits), three media management specialization courses (9 credits) and two electives (6 credits).
+Graduates of the MBA in Media Management program must complete 12 three-credit courses, which include six foundational courses (21 credits), three media management specialization courses (9 credits) and two electives (6 credits).

 Learn more about the MBA with a specialization in Media Management: